-The heat is on for all of us San Diego Waxing and Facial fans!
+The heat is on, summer is finally here!
 This means our bodies will dehydrate faster and our skin will show the drying effects of a dull and wrinkled complexion.
-And just because your skin is dry doesn't mean you don’t have to worry about breaking out.
-Actually, it could trigger your body to produce more oil, increasing the likelihood of congestion and breakouts.
+Our skin will get triggered to produce more oil, increasing the likelihood of congestion and breakouts.

-My first suggestion is an obvious one, however surprisingly ignored by many people, which is -drinking enough water.
-The skin being the largest organ of the body not to mention one of the first things people notice when they look at us, gives us an excellent reason to take proper care of it.
-The dull complexion I mentioned above occurs when the stratum corneum, the top layer of skin, becomes overcome by dead skin cells because of the lack of moisture.
+My first suggestion is an obvious one..
+Drink plenty of water!
+The skin is the largest organ of our body (not to mention the first thing people see when they look at us) an excellent reason to take proper care of it.

 A good rule of thumb for water intake is this: take your body weight, divide it in half and that is the amount of water in ounces you should be getting everyday.

-So, get yourself a water bottle which is marked with measurements and keep that with you all day, so you know exactly how much water you've taken in.
-If you’re a coffee lover like I am, it’s even more crucial to increase your water intake.
-Coffee is a diuretic, which means you’ll have more trips to the bathroom releasing the liquids you've taken in.
+Get yourself a water bottle which is marked with measurements and keep that with you all day, so you know exactly how much water you consumed.

 The dry San Diego weather definitely makes it hard to stay hydrated, but follow my suggestions and you’ll find your skin glowing and radiant in no time.
-Remember to drink lots of water, don’t over wash or exfoliate and find a moisturizer with both a humectant and an occlusive.
+Remember to drink lots of water, don’t over wash or exfoliate and find a moisturizer that is both a humectant and an occlusive.